sagemath/trac_to_gh/Issue 2352.md

 # Issue 2352: univariate homogenize is not the same as multivariate homogenize

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2352

 Original creator: ncalexan